-Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches
+Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches.

+You can see the administrative areas in which Little Stonham has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TM117609 (Lat/Lon: 52.193111, 1.093067), Little Stonham which are provided by:
+You can see maps centred on OS grid reference TM117609 (Lat/Lon: 52.205631, 1.096745), Little Stonham which are provided by:

 - Bing (was Multimap)